koustubhjuvekar/My-Projects/Project - 1/README.md

 <br>

 ## ✅ `Result`
-Cross-Region Backup Replication for EC2 using AWS Backup was successfully implemented.
-Backups from Frankfurt were automatically copied to Canada, and the instance was restored from the replicated backup in Canada.
+Cross-Region Backup Replication for EC2 using AWS Backup was implemented successfully.
+Backups from the Primary Region (Europe - Frankfurt, eu-central-1) were automatically replicated to the Secondary Region (Canada - Central, ca-central-1), and the EC2 instance was successfully restored from the replicated backup in the Secondary Region.

 <br>